glorious-codes/glorious-triven/README.md

   outputDirectory: './dist',
   // Directory where the final files will be saved.
   // Default: './triven'.
+  lang: 'pt-BR',
+  // Used as default language for articles and homepage.
+  // Default: en-US.
+  homepagePostIntroType: 'description'
+  // Content to be used as post introduction on homepage.
+  // Options:
+  // 1.
+Post Excerpt: 'excerpt'
+  // 2.
+Post Description: 'description'
+  // Default: 'excerpt'.
+  // Note: Excerpts are automatically generated using
+  // the first 340 characters of the post body.
   templates: {
     article: './some/path/to/article/template.html',
     // You can optionally set an HTML file as template for articles